How to reduce legal risk and reach more users

 If you look at the original requirements of the ADA, much of it applies to buildings and how organizations offer real-world services.
 So, how did the ADA come to apply to websites?

-Like many laws, the ADA has changed over time, and is affected by a number of court rulings.
-For example, there was an important phase around the early 2000s when the Supreme Court made a number of rulings that severely restricted what counted as a disability (Toyota Motor Manufacturing, Kentucky, Inc. v.
-William, Sutton et al. v.
+Like many laws, the ADA has changed over time and has been affected by several court rulings.
+For example, there was an essential phase around the early 2000s when the Supreme Court made several rulings severely restricting what counted as a disability (Toyota Motor Manufacturing, Kentucky, Inc. v.
+William, Sutton, et al. v.
 United Airlines, Inc., etc.).
 After years of requests by representation groups, this eventually led to the ADA Amendments Act, which was signed into law in 2008 to clarify and expand what a “disability” is.

-Smaller court rulings can also have an impact on how the ADA is interpreted for specific situations.
-Over time, websites have become more and more important to both organizations running them and the people using their services.
+Smaller court rulings can also impact how the ADA is interpreted for specific situations.
+Over time, websites have become increasingly important to the organizations running them and the people using them.
 Eventually, the legal system had to start deciding whether websites count as public accommodations.

-To an extent, this is still a gray area with different opinions and an assortment of case law – but the consensus is growing that, yes, websites are so important in today’s world that they are covered by the ADA.
-Court rulings have been particularly certain about websites that are connected to a brick-and-mortar store or business, in that decisions people make on the website create a real-world transaction.
+To an extent, this is still a gray area with different opinions and an assortment of case law – but the consensus is growing that websites are so important in today’s world that the ADA covers them.
+Court rulings have been particular about websites connected to a brick-and-mortar store or business, in that decisions people make on the website create a real-world transaction.

 State and Local Laws

-The ADA is a federal law, and many organizations may also have questions about any state laws that also affect accessibility.
+The ADA is a federal law, and many organizations may also have questions about state laws that affect accessibility.
 These laws do exist, but they can vary from state to state.
-On the digital front, most are similar to Section 508 laws and are primarily concerned with government websites.
+Most are similar to Section 508 regulations on the digital front and are primarily concerned with government websites.
 In states like Texas, accessibility standards focus on building codes and permits.
 States like California and New York have specific legislation requiring additional website accessibility.

-The ADA is clear that state laws complement the ADA, and cannot replace it: However, states can add more definitions of disabilities, or extend compliance to additional entities, as well as create their own penalties for violations in addition to federal penalties.
+The ADA clearly states that state laws complement the ADA and cannot replace it.
+However, states can add more definitions of disabilities or extend compliance to additional entities and create penalties for violations in addition to federal penalties.

 Why ADA Compliance is Good for Business

 ADA compliance can quickly start to sound like a large project, especially for older websites or sites that have never been updated with accessibility in mind.
-But it’s important to keep in mind that ADA compliance includes plenty of advantages for all visitors, and that in turn can improve website performance.
-That’s especially true of business websites that are created to get more leads or facilitate sales.
-Let’s take a look at why customers of all kinds like ADA compliance.
+However, it’s important to remember that ADA compliance includes plenty of advantages for all website visitors, which can improve website performance.
+That’s especially true for business websites created to get more leads or facilitate sales.
+Let’s look at why customers of all kinds like ADA compliance.

 - Accessible websites are easier to navigate.
-Visitors appreciate their clear menus and layouts that make it simple to find exactly what you’re looking for.
-When combined with good header practices and decluttering steps that come with accessibility, this can help lower bounce rates and other negative web traffic indicators.
+Visitors appreciate their clear menus and layouts that make finding exactly what you’re looking for simple.
+Combined with best practices and decluttering steps with accessibility, this can help lower bounce rates and other negative web traffic indicators.

 - Sites become easier to use on mobile devices.
 More people than ever are using their mobile devices to make buying decisions, and accessibility enables mobile and touchscreen use without creating optimization problems.

 - Accessible sites are easier to read.
-The text flows well and doesn’t overwhelm visitors and is clearly categorized into different sections.
+The text flows well, doesn’t overwhelm visitors, and is categorized into different sections.
 Font and language choice support quickly finding the information you’re looking for.

 - Colors complement each other well, making the website pleasant to look at.
 There are no distracting design choices, only helpful visuals.

-- Visitors find web forms and product pages easier to understand.
-They are more likely to fill out information and use CTAs, ultimately leading to improved response numbers and sales.
+- Visitors find web forms, blog posts, and product pages easier to understand.
+They are more likely to fill out information and use CTAs, leading to improved response numbers and sales.

 - Accessible websites are often easier to use for those who may have slow or spotty internet connections.

-Additionally, website accessibility will increase the potential audience for your site and give you an advantage against similar competitors that don’t have accessible sites.
-That can be a significant advantage for certain businesses: The CDC estimates that around 1 in 4 Americans live with some kind of disability, with percentages rising in the southern states.
-Those with disabilities also often form tight-knit communities that often share businesses and websites that are particularly easy for them to use.
+Additionally, website accessibility will increase the number of potential customers for your site and give you an advantage against similar competitors that don’t have accessible sites.
+That can be a significant advantage for specific businesses: The CDC estimates that around 1 in 4 Americans live with some disability, with percentages rising in the southern states.
+Those with disabilities also often form tight-knit communities that share businesses and websites that are particularly easy to use.

 Why Ignoring ADA Accessibility is Dangerous

 Ignoring ADA compliance creates two notable risks.
 The first risk is a direct fine from a state or federal government.
-Federal fines alone can be as high as $75,000 for the first violation, and twice that for repeated violations.
+Federal penalties can be as high as $75,000 for the first violation and twice that for repeated violations.
 Public records will also indicate that the organization was at fault.
-As we mentioned, website compliance isn’t specifically cited in the ADA and the federal government is currently very unlikely to pursue any ADA fines for websites alone, but state governments have shown to be more willing to apply fines like this.
+As we mentioned, website compliance isn’t explicitly cited in the ADA standards, and the federal government is currently doubtful of pursuing any ADA fines for websites alone.
+Still, state governments are more willing to apply penalties like this.

 However, many of today’s current lawsuits appear aimed at quick settlements more than creating lasting website accessibility.
-The suits often cite problematic website audits and error reports, which we will discuss more below, without an in-depth analysis of a site’s actual usability.
-While businesses have successfully fought back until these suits have been dismissed, that takes time and money that not every business may have.
+The suits often cite problematic website audits and error reports, which we will discuss more below, without an in-depth analysis of a site’s usability.
+While website owners or businesses have successfully fought back until these suits have been dismissed, that takes time and money, which only some companies may have.

 The best defense against such lawsuits is to remove liability issues altogether.
-That means a full update of the website that fixes notable accessibility problems and creates a lasting format for future accessibility so there’s not enough evidence to make a lawsuit worth filing.
+That means a complete website update that fixes notable accessibility problems and creates a lasting format for future accessibility, so there’s insufficient evidence to make a lawsuit worth filing.
 But how do organizations know how to update a specific website?
 That’s where the WCAG (Web Content Accessibility Guidelines) become very important.

-The ADA and the WCAG (Web Content Accessibility Guidelines)
+The ADA and WCAG (Web Content Accessibility Guidelines)

-Laws like the ADA don’t go into much detail about accessibility, but they often make reference to widely accepted standards.
-For websites, that’s the WCAG, an internationally recognized body of standards and “success criteria” for ensuring website accessibility.
-The WCAG is periodically updated to keep current on website technology and the latest devices.
-It’s currently on WCAG 2.1, with plans to update to the WCAG 2.2 in 2022.
+Laws like the ADA don’t go into much detail about accessibility, but they often refer to widely accepted standards.
+For websites, that’s the WCAG, an internationally recognized body of standards and “success criteria” for ensuring web accessibility.
+The WCAG is periodically updated on website technology and the latest devices.
+It’s currently on WCAG 2.1, with plans to update to WCAG 2.2 in 2022.

-While the WCAG provides many examples of what individuals with disabilities should be able to do on a website, the guidelines are founded on four basic pillars of usability, a.k.a.
+While the WCAG provides many examples of what individuals with disabilities should be able to do on a website, the guidelines are founded on four fundamental pillars of usability, a.k.a.
 POUR:

 - Perceivable: This means that websites should be perceivable to the senses, including individuals with disabilities.
-Basically, content should be available to more than one sense to help compensate for senses people may be lacking.
-Visual text should be friendly for audible screen readers.
-Audio should be supplemented by visual captions or alternatives.
-We can’t do much about the sense of taste or smell online, but for the sense of touch, multiple inputs (keyboard controls, different cursor devices, touchscreens) should be supported.
+Content should be available to more than one sense to help compensate for senses people may be lacking.
+The visual text should be friendly for audible screen readers.
+Visible captions or alternatives should supplement the audio.
+We can’t do much about the sense of taste or smell online, but multiple inputs (keyboard controls, different cursor devices, touchscreens) should be supported for the sense of touch.

 - Operable: Can an individual with disabilities use the website?
-There are a number of ways to interact with sites.
+There are many ways to interact with sites.
 Menus, internal links, buttons, keyboard shortcuts, and many other options exist.
 These options should all be usable by those with disabilities.
-That means they should be easily accessed by keyboard or touchscreen, and should be large and clear for easy pointer access as well.
-It also means staying away from timers that block out content options after a certain amount of time, and making sure menus and navigation options are consistent throughout a website.
+That means they should be easily accessed by a keyboard or touchscreen and large and clear for easy pointer access.
+It also means avoiding timers blocking content options after a particular time and ensuring menus and navigation options are consistent throughout a website.

-- Robust: If a website is robust, it supports a wide variety of user agents, including assistive technologies and other means that those with disabilities use to access websites.
-It also means that the website is coded in such a way that it will remain friendly as assistive technology evolves in the future – or as much as possible, based on where technology is headed.
+- Robust: If a website is strong, it supports a wide variety of user agents, including assistive technologies and other means that those with disabilities use to access websites.
+It also means that the website is coded to remain friendly as assistive technology evolves in the future – or as much as possible, based on where technology is headed.

 Choosing the Right WCAG Levels

-Look through the WCAG standards, and you’ll see they are divided into three different levels of compliance – A, AA, and AAA.
-This allows governments and other bodies to specify just what level of accessibility a website needs to have.
-While it may seem complicated at first glance, it’s a fairly simple system that works like this:
+Look through the WCAG standards, and you’ll see they are divided into three levels of compliance – A, A.A., and AAA.
+This allows governments and other bodies to specify just what level of accessibility a website needs.
+While it may seem complicated at first glance, it’s a relatively simple system that works like this:

 - A: This is base-level conformance that broadly means a website is usable.
-It’s very easy to meet, and rarely enough to fulfill compliance requirements.
-Level A won’t be enough to satisfy the ADA.
+It’s very easy to meet and rarely enough to fulfill compliance requirements.
+There needs to be more than level A to satisfy the ADA.

-- AA: The AA level of conformance includes additional standards to help make sites more accessible to those with disabilities.
-This is the standard that most businesses should aim for compliance, and most of what we discuss in our guides comes from A or AA conformance.
+- A.A.: The level AA conformance includes additional standards to help make sites more accessible to those with disabilities.
+This is the standard that most businesses should aim for compliance, and most of what we discuss in our guides comes from A or A.A. conformance.

 - AAA: AAA is the highest level of conformance and is rarely required for organizations by law.
 The common exception is government services that need maximum accessibility.
-AAA conformance may include things like making sure button “targets” are extra-large, including sign language support for audio files, and more.
+AAA conformance may include ensuring extra-large button” targets, including sign language support for audio files and more.

-Down to the Details: What ADA Compliance Looks like on a Site
+What ADA Compliance Looks Like on a Site

-We’ve looked at how the ADA works and why it affects websites, along with how the WCAG provides the necessary guidelines for what a site needs to do.
-Now let’s take a closer look at what ADA compliance looks like for the average website.
-These are examples of accessibility components that compliant websites should have (or similar alternatives).
+We’ve looked at how the ADA works, why it affects websites, and how the WCAG provides the necessary guidelines for what a site needs to do.
+Now, let’s look at ADA compliance for the average website.
+These are examples of accessibility components compliant websites should have (or similar alternatives).

 - Captions and subtitles for video content: Those with hearing problems may not be able to hear videos, and even those without disabilities may prefer to watch without the sound on.
 That’s why ADA compliance includes captions and subtitles for those videos.
-Full transcripts are also a good idea for interviews or videos with lots of information.
-You can include these options when posting video on platforms like YouTube as well for an added SEO benefit.
+Full transcripts are also good for interviews or videos with lots of information.
+You can also have these options when posting videos on platforms like YouTube for an added SEO(search engine optimization) benefit.

 - Transcripts for audio content: Podcasts and other audio files also benefit from transcripts if they contain personal information.
 The reverse may also be true in some cases.
-If there’s non-audio content that can’t be accessed by a screen reader, an audio description should be included.
-In general, it’s a good idea to avoid images that are just text if they can’t be perceived by a screen reader.
+An audio description should be included if a screen reader can’t access non-audio content.
+In general, avoiding the use of images of text is a good idea if a screen reader can’t perceive them.

-- Easy text resizing/magnification: Websites should support native text resizing while still ensuring readability.
-That means when using keyboard commands to magnify a site, etc., the text should automatically adjust so none of it is cut off or becomes confusing to read.
-Specific limits may vary but making sure text size works up to 200% size is a good idea.
-This can also help improve your site on mobile devices where users of all kinds may be magnifying content to read.
+- Easy text resizing/magnification: Websites should support native text resizing while ensuring readability.
+That means when using keyboard commands to magnify a site, etc., the text should automatically adjust so everything is clear to read.
+Specific limits may vary, but ensuring text size works up to 200% is a good idea.
+This can also improve your site on mobile devices where users of all kinds may be magnifying content to read.

-- High contrast ratios: Contrast ratios refer to how different two or more colors are.
-Colors that are too similar in contrast may be difficult to tell apart for users with certain vision problems, or for those with night modes and low brightness settings.
-This is especially important for text and backgrounds, but also applies to menus and targets like buttons.
+- High contrast ratios: Color contrast refers to how different two or more colors are.
+Colors that are too similar in contrast may be complex to tell apart for users with specific vision problems or those with night modes and low brightness settings.
+This is especially important for text and backgrounds but applies to menus and targets like buttons.
 The WCAG indicates a minimum of a 4:5:1 contrast ratio in these cases.

 - Sitemap, site search, and clear menus: These are also vital parts of website navigation and can save those with disabilities (and others) a whole lot of time on your site.
-There shouldn’t be just one way to access a part of your website unless absolutely necessary.
-It’s also a good idea to go through these elements and make sure they are simple, logical, and easy to spot.
+There should only be one way to access a part of your website if necessary.
+It’s also a good idea to go through these elements and ensure they are simple, logical, and easy to spot.

 - Full support for screen readers: Screen readers don’t just read all available text on a webpage.
-They can also read out descriptive tags that show what specific website elements are or what their purpose is.
+They can also read descriptive tags that show specific website elements or their purpose.
 That’s vital for users with certain visual disabilities to understand what web forms are for, what a CTA button does, and much more.
-These tags can be used to indicate what kind of content is coming up, what exactly navigation buttons do, and so on – but they need to be properly inserted and take the place of confusing terminology where appropriate.
-There are a number of ways to do this, but one of the latest solutions is to use the inherent flexibility of HTML5 to insert tags and explanations wherever they are needed.
+These tags can indicate what kind of content is coming up, what exactly navigation buttons do, and so on – but they need to be correctly inserted and confusing terminology replaced where appropriate.
+There are several ways to do this, but one of the latest solutions is to use the inherent flexibility of HTML5 to insert tags and explanations wherever needed.

 - Full support for keyboard navigation: Have you ever tried navigating a website entirely by keyboard?
-Accessible websites support quick navigation using basic keys like Tab and Shift, which cycle through menu options and all other important operations on the website.
-This needs to happen in a clear, logical manner, and many accessible sites also add helpful features like a popup “skip” button to get to the most important information when using a keyboard.
-It’s also important to avoid any keyboard traps where users can’t get back to the menu using only a keyboard.
-Since many keyboard users have their own shortcuts for website navigation, sites must also avoid using unique shortcuts that would interfere with these.
+Accessible websites support quick navigation using primary keys like Tab and Shift, which cycle through menu options and all other essential operations.
+This functionality needs to happen clearly and logically, and many accessible sites also add helpful features like a popup “skip” button to get to the most critical information when using a keyboard.
+It’s also essential to avoid keyboard traps where users can’t return to the menu using only a keyboard.
+Since many keyboard users have shortcuts for website navigation, sites must also avoid using unique shortcuts that interfere with these.

 - Visible focus support: A “focus” is what part of a website is currently selected to interact with.
-If a Submit button is the focus on a webpage, then clicking it or selecting Enter will activate that button.
-Both keyboard users and mouse users with disabilities can greatly benefit from a clear website focus so that they always know what’s being highlighted.
-If you look at highly accessible websites, you’ll see that when menu options or buttons are focused, they significantly change – changing color completely, or appearing with a clear border around them, etc. This helps everyone navigate more easily.
+If a Submit button is the focus of a webpage, clicking it or selecting Enter will activate that button.
+Both keyboard users and mouse users with disabilities can significantly benefit from a clear website focus so that they always know what’s being highlighted.
+If you look at highly accessible websites, you’ll see that when menu options or buttons are focused, they significantly change – changing color completely, appearing with a clear border around them, etc. This helps everyone navigate more easily.

-- Clear and descriptive hyperlinks: Hyperlinks in text should always be very visible to users.
-Keyboard navigation should include the ability to cycle through them, and their contrast should make it clear exactly where you need to select to choose the link (and that it has been chosen).
-The anchor text should also be very descriptive of exactly what the link does, and what content it will offer users.
+- Clear and descriptive hyperlinks: Hyperlinks in text should always be evident to users.
+Keyboard navigation should include the ability to cycle through them, and their contrast should make it clear exactly where you need to select to choose the link (and that it has been determined).
+The anchor text should also be very descriptive of what the link does and what content it will offer users.

-- Autofilling and error suggestions: Certain disabilities can make it difficult to fill out web forms, especially if there are a lot of forms asking for similar information (think about entering your address multiple times when filling out credit card information).
-Accessible websites support autofilling (often offered by browsers) to make these steps easier, as well as error correction that pops with automatic correction options, so users don’t have to fill out the form all over again.
+- Auto filling and error suggestions: Certain disabilities can make it challenging to fill out web forms, especially if many forms ask for similar information (think about entering your address multiple times when filling out credit card information).
+Accessible websites support auto-filling (often offered by browsers) to make these steps more accessible, as well as error correction that pops up with automatic correction options, so users don’t have to fill out the form again.

-There are many other examples, including offering different modes on your website that make it easier to use, making your site works with landscape touchscreens, and including an accessibility policy page.
-What’s required for your site will depend on its size, how much content is on the pages, if the website enables transactions, and other unique aspects.
+Many other examples include offering different modes on your website that make it easier to use, making your site work with landscape touchscreens, and including an accessibility policy page.
+What’s required for your site will depend on its size, how much content is on the pages, if the website enables transactions and other unique aspects.

 How to Make ADA Changes to a Website

 How does your site get from point A to point B for ADA compliance?
-There’s no single way for most success criteria listed in the WCAG: There are multiple options for a variety of different web design approaches, including ARIA, HTML, CSS, Silverlight, and more.
+There’s no single way for most success criteria listed in the WCAG: There are multiple options for various web design approaches, including ARIA, HTML, CSS, Silverlight, and more.
 There’s no single “right” choice for every website, but some options are more robust than others when considering the future of the internet and related technology.

-This allows web developers to study how a site has been created, and which options are best for implementing accessibility efficiently.
-Sometimes the existing code of the website can be easily modified to include necessary features.
-In other cases, developers may recommend major changes to how the website has been created, and organizations may want to consider choosing an entirely different design or approach.
+This allows web developers to study how a site has been created and which options are best for implementing accessibility efficiently.
+Sometimes, the website’s existing code can be easily modified to include necessary features.
+In other cases, developers may recommend significant changes to how the website has been created, and organizations may want to consider choosing an entirely different design or approach.

 Where Does Your Business Begin with an ADA Update?

-When making these decisions, it’s common to start with a website audit.
-Some of this can be accomplished with automatic auditing tools, like Axe, Dynomapper, Remediate, Wave, and many others.
-These tools generate reports indicating where it looks like there are accessibility problems (missing tags, etc.), and can even visually pinpoint on a page where these problems are.
+When making these decisions, starting with a website audit is common.
+This can be accomplished with automatic auditing tools like Axe, Dynomapper, Remediate, Wave, etc. These tools generate reports indicating where it looks like there are accessibility problems (missing tags, etc.) and can even visually pinpoint where these problems are on a page.
 But this is only a starting place: There are accessibility issues that tools can’t catch, and an automatic report can’t choose the best way to address a problem.

-This is where web developers are necessary to do a full site examination, and help organizations find the best ways to meet ADA compliance.
-The time an update takes depends on the size of the website, what the site needs to do, and what kind of content is on the site.
-For larger projects, this is also a good time for organizations to make other changes they have been wanting to make to their websites, and it can be easier to budget all changes under one umbrella.
+This is where web developers must do a complete site examination and help organizations find the best ways to meet ADA compliance.
+The time an update takes depends on the website’s size, what the site needs to do, and what kind of content is on the site.
+For larger projects, this is also a good time for organizations to make other changes they want to make to their websites, and it can be easier to budget all changes under one umbrella.

-In some cases, organizations will need to choose different colors, font styles, images, and logos for their site to meet accessibility goals.
+Organizations sometimes must choose different colors, font styles, images, and logos for their site to meet accessibility goals.
 In this case, it’s often helpful to bring in a graphic designer or similar expert to help make new design decisions and ensure your website will look its best.
-If you are handling design in-house, there are a variety of tools to help choose color schemes with high contrast, proper fonts and text spacing, use of white space, and much more.
+If you are handling design in-house, various tools help you choose color schemes with high contrast, proper fonts and text spacing, use of white space, and much more.

-Looking for help with your ADA update?
-Sometimes compliance projects are too large to handle without a partner, or it’s important to complete updates ASAP.
-In cases like these, contact Blue Atlas to talk about your website and your accessibility goals.
+Are you looking for help with your ADA update?
+Sometimes, compliance projects are too large to handle without a partner, or completing updates ASAP is essential.
+In cases like these, contact Blue Atlas to discuss your website and accessibility goals.

-Our experts can help do a full site examination using the latest tools, so you know exactly what needs to be done.
-Our web developers are experienced in making accessibility updates when you are ready to begin, and our agency is happy to help your organization make decisions about new colors, logos, and other important design elements.
-Accessibility compliances doesn’t have to be tough – we’ll help make it easy!
+Our experts can help do a complete site examination using the latest tools, so you know exactly what needs to be done.
+Our web developers are experienced in making accessibility updates when you are ready to begin, and our agency is happy to help your organization make decisions about new colors, logos, and other essential design elements.
+Accessibility compliance doesn’t have to be tough – we’ll help make it easy!